JakobDen/DiGressPlan/README.md

   - To run the debugging code: `python3 main.py +experiment=debug.yaml`.
 We advise to try to run the debug mode first before launching full experiments.
   - To run a code on only a few batches: `python3 main.py general.name=test`.
-  - To run the continuous model: `python3 main.py model=continuous`
   - To run the discrete model: `python3 main.py`
-  - You can specify the dataset with `python3 main.py dataset=guacamol`.
-Look at `configs/dataset` for the list
-of datasets that are currently available

 ## Cite the paper